 - Cancellation of contributions for members who attain 30 years of continuous service

-- Calculating additional LACERA-administered retiree healthcare benefits or other benefits based on total years of service credit
+- Calculating additional LACERA-administered retiree healthcare benefits, or other benefits based on total years of service credit

 Something to Consider Regarding Service Credit Purchases

-The formulas used to calculate the cost of service credit varies according to the category of service credit being purchased.
+The formulas used to calculate the cost of service credit vary according to the category of service credit being purchased.
 Factors affecting calculations include your current age, retirement plan, salary, and prevailing interest rate.